-I have been given information specific to hepatitis-B infection, I understand that a hepatitis-B vaccine is available and is the be • I have received the hepatitis-B vaccination.
-However, I experience Exposure Control Plan in order to protect myself from pathogens.
-I have chosen not to receive the hepatitis-B vaccination by declining this vaccine, I continue to be at risk of acquiring hexperience Exposure Control Plan in order to protect myself from epatitis-B. I understand I must follow the clinical I understand the hepatitis-B vaccination is not a condition of ac Program.
-Further, I understand should an exposure incident occayment for evaluation, treatment, and follow-up care is at the cur during my clinical programmed activity that Athletic Training Student Signature Date Faculty Initial/Date
+I have been given information specific to hepatitis-B infection, which causes hepatitis-B, a serious liver disease.
+I understand that a hepatitis-B vaccine is available and is the best defense against hepatitis-B.

+I have received the hepatitis-B vaccination.
+However, I understand I still must follow the clinical experience Exposure Control Plan in order to protect myself from the risk of exposure to other blood-borne pathogens.

+I have chosen not to receive the hepatitis-B vaccination at this time, by my own accord.
+I understand that by declining this vaccine, I continue to be at risk of acquiring hepatitis-B. I understand I must follow the clinical experience Exposure Control Plan in order to protect myself from the risk of exposure to blood-borne pathogens.

-THERAPEUTIC MODALITY AND EQUIPMENT SAFETY POLICY
+I understand the hepatitis-B vaccination is not a condition of acceptance or continuance in the Athletic Training Program.
+Further, I understand should an exposure incident occur during my clinical programmed activity that payment for evaluation, treatment, and follow-up care is at the student's or student's health insurer's expense.

+Faculty Initial/Date